camptocamp/collective.eggproxy/collective/eggproxy/docs/README.txt

     $ mkdir /tmp/eggs
     $ eggproxy_run

-The proxy will then ben available on the localhost on the port 8888.
+The proxy will then be available on the localhost on the port 8888.
 All package will be downloaded by default into /var/www.
 If this directory does not exists (or if you are under windows), you will need to configure it, as explained in the next section.